mrdbourke/gpu-benchmarking/README.md

 ```

 Then you can run the tests, these are executed via a bash script `vllm_image_and_text_testing.sh` or `vllm_text_only_testing.sh` which runs a set of tests:

 * 0 images + random range of input/output tokens
 * 1 images + random range of input/output tokens (note: images are of various sizes randomly sampled to enable real-world test-like conditions)
     * These tests are designed to mimic image + text throughput as well as text only throughput

 100 prompts each (~1000 input, ~300 output) with 10 warmup prompts (these are not measured in final output performance).

-**Nemotron3-Nano-FP8 - 0 images (model is text only)**
+### Nemotron3-Nano-FP8 (text only)

 Source: https://huggingface.co/nvidia/NVIDIA-Nemotron-3-Nano-30B-A3B-FP8